Today Adi shares her Top 5 German Christmas Markets, near Stuttgart, filled with holiday cheer.

-Esslingen Weihnachtsmarkt will enchant your senses for a whole month, from November 22th to December 22nd when the center of town transforms to resemble the Middle Ages.
+Esslingen Weihnachtsmarkt will enchant your senses for a whole month, from November 28th to December 22nd when the centre of town transforms to resemble the Middle Ages.
 Merchants in historical garments offer their goods for sale, just as they did hundreds of years ago.
 Craftsmen like pewter makers, felt makers, tinder makers, blacksmiths, rope makers, basket makers, broom makers, and glass blowers demonstrate their craftsmanship.
 In addition, more than five hundred programs await you on stage or in the streets.
 When it gets dark, fire artists swirl their torches in the air to the delight of the visitors.
 Our kids loved this market the most.
 It’s hard not to impress a kid when knights roam around and lit torches fly in the air at every corner.

 The special highlights this year are falconry in the castle, a medieval dance evening, and the traditional torchlight procession at the winter solstice.